-- 25 percent for all of Lincoln County; - 25 percent for unincorporated areas of Lincoln County; and - Less than one percent for Lincolnton (See Appendix A and Appendix D). - C. Assets Exposed to Hazard and Estimates of Potential Loss: For determination of assets exposed to risk this plan used maps created from FEMA and available parcel data.
-Based on FIRMs, tax digests, and FEMA Worksheet #3a, it was determined that all or a portion of 229 structures/properties valued at more than \$13.8 million and a population of 625 are located in known flood prone areas within the unincorporated areas of the County.
-There are no structure/properties in known flood prone areas in the City of Lincolnton.
+- 25 percent for all of Lincoln County; - 25 percent for unincorporated areas of Lincoln County; and - Less than one percent for Lincolnton (See Appendix A and Appendix D).

+C. Assets Exposed to Hazard and Estimates of Potential Loss: For determination of assets exposed to risk this plan used maps created from FEMA and available parcel data.
+Based on FIRMs, tax digests, and FEMA Worksheet #3a, it was determined that all or a portion of 229 structures/properties valued at more than \$7.8 million and a population of 134 are located in known flood prone areas within the unincorporated areas of the County.
+Of these 229 structures/properties, two are 000 located in known flood prone areas in the City of Lincolnton.
+And valued at slightly more than \$7, 000.
+There are no structures on these parcels.

-All 331 structures/properties have been identified by federal flood plain maps and/or parcel maps and not all structures/properties will experience damage from floods.
+All 229 structures/properties have been identified by federal flood plain maps and/or parcel maps and not all structures/properties will experience damage from floods.
 Further studies, including professional surveys, would have to be conducted to determine exactly which structures are at consistent risk from flooding.
 The extent of each flood varies according to the amount of rainfall in a given area.
-If a complete loss of the 331 structures/properties located within flood zones would result in approximately \$13.8 million in damages assuming 100 percent loss, a 75 percent loss would represent approximately \$10.3 million, a 50 percent loss would represent approximately \$3.4 million.
+If a complete loss of the 229 structures/properties located within flood zones would result in approximately \$7.8 million in damages assuming 100 percent loss, a 75 percent loss would represent approximately \$5.8 million, a 50 percent loss would represent approximately \$3.9 million, and a 25 percent loss would represent approximately \$1.9 million.